Seven simple tips to get the best deal on your flights

 Before you book your flights, look at prices from a number of different companies side-by-side to make sure you have found the best deal.

-Price-comparison sites such as TravelSupermarket are a great place to do this and will save you time and money by comparing prices from traditional tour operators such as TUI as well as online travel agents such as lastminute.com and Expedia, so you will quickly see who is offering the best deal for you.
+Price comparison sites such as TravelSupermarket are a great place to do this.
+You’ll save both time and money by comparing prices from traditional tour operators such as TUI as well as online travel agents such as lastminute.com and Expedia, so you will quickly see who is offering the best deal for you.

 And don’t forget about travel agents on the high street (or by telephone) as an option, too.
-They are still offered special deals from scheduled carriers and can provide invaluable advice when you are putting together once-in-a-lifetime trips such as round-the-world adventures.
+They are still offered special deals from scheduled carriers and can provide invaluable advice when you are putting together once-in-a-lifetime trips or round-the-world adventures.

 Not all airlines charge the same price for children and infants (children under the age of two), so don’t forget to factor this into your overall price.
-Infants will pay a flat one-off fee or a percentage of the adult price if you don’t want a separate seat for them, while children only get discounts on certain carriers, such as British Airways, when under 12 years of age (check each carrier’s child ticket policy before you book).
+Infants will pay a flat one-off fee or a percentage of the adult price if you don’t want a separate seat for them, while children only get discounts on certain carriers, such as British Airways, on some flights if they’re under 12 years of age (check each carrier’s child ticket policy before you book).

 You should also check what is included in this price.
 Ryanair allows the accompanying adult to bring an extra baby bag weighing up to 5kg, in addition to their own cabin allowance.